strozw/sample-many-rules-styled-components/README.md

 ### `workspaces/normal`

-Use recent styled-components v5 applications
+Use recent styled-components v5.2

 ### `workspaces/fixed-insert-rules`

 Use performance improved styled-components about insert rules at development.
-This styled-components fix was made in [this branch](https://github.com/styled-components/styled-components/compare/master...strozw:fix-insertRules-performance-in-TextTag)
+This styled-components fix was made by [this branch](https://github.com/styled-components/styled-components/compare/master...strozw:fix-insertRules-performance-in-TextTag)

 ## How